 If you want to watch the full video you can catch the replay below.
 ALTERNATIVELY, if you would rather read it, get our full website design inspiration process below in the blog post!

-As you watch this, do not go down road of the comparison trap!
-It’s super easy to get caught up in this, but I beg of you not to my friends!
+As you watch this, do not go down the road of the comparison trap!
+It’s super easy to get caught up in this, but I beg of you, not to my friends!